-- (a) the reasons for adopting the measure; and - (b) the reasons for rejecting any alternative risk control measures that were discussed during the consultation. - Penalty: 60 penalty units for a natural person;
+- (a) the reasons for adopting the measure; and - (b) the reasons for rejecting any alternative risk control measures that were discussed during the consultation.

+Penalty: 60 penalty units for a natural person; 300 penalty units for a body corporate.

-- (1) The operator of a mine must provide information, instruction and training to employees of the operator at the mine in relation to the following- - (a) all mining hazards at the mine; - (b) the implementation of risk control measures under regulation 405; - (c) the strategies developed, implemented and maintained under regulation 409 or 410;
+- (1) The operator of a mine must provide information, instruction and training to employees of the operator at the mine in relation to the following- - (a) all mining hazards at the mine; - (b) the implementation of risk control measures under regulation 405;

-- (d) in the case of prescribed mines- - (i) the content and implementation of the safety management system; - (ii) the emergency plan; - (iii) the safety role for employees developed under regulation 424.
+- (c) the strategies developed, implemented and maintained under regulation 409 or 410; - (d) in the case of prescribed mines- - (i) the content and implementation of the safety management system; - (ii) the emergency plan; - (iii) the safety role for employees developed under regulation 424.